Skip to content

 Magnetization

 The magnetization describes the density of magnetic dipole moments inside a material and represents the magnetic moment per unit volume.
-It contributes to the magnetic flux density in addition to the applied magnetic field.
-The magnetic flux density is given by \(\mathbf{B} = \mu \mathbf{H} + \mathbf{B}_r\).
+It contributes to the magnetic flux density alongside the applied magnetic field, so that \(\mathbf{B} = \mu \mathbf{H} + \mathbf{B}_r\).
 For permanent magnets, the material is commonly characterized by the remanent flux density \(\mathbf{B}_r\), which describes the magnetic flux density retained after removal of the external magnetizing field.

 In general, the remanent flux density is described as a vector: $$ \begin{align} \mathbf{B}_r = B_r \mathbf{d}, \end{align} $$